 This week you are going to input your Christmas Card Contacts into a spreadsheet (I'll show you how) and you will be able to use this same list for YEARS to come.

 Each card site requires the information a little differently, but it's similar enough that you can make your list and adjust it for your preferred site.
 I have used www.basicinvite.com for YEARS.
 I love all the cards I get from them.
+They are not a sponsor, they're just that great!
 The spreadsheets below are formatted for use on their website.

 A. If you would like to input each contact by hand, then download this spreadsheet (Numbers for MAC and Excel for PC) and go for it!